-Making the calls is the most laborious part of the process.
+If you choose to do it on your own, making the calls is the hardest part of the process.
 But it’s very important step and there’s no shortcut.

 “Comparison shopping websites are really just lead generation services,” Clark says.
 “You have to shop individually with different insurers [by] calling them all.”

-As insurance is state regulated, Clark would love to see each state create an online comparison-shopping tool that’s a database which can quote you across companies as a one-stop-shop kind of thing.
-But no state has stepped up to the plate to tackle that task yet!
+As insurance is state regulated, Clark would love to see each state create an online comparison-shopping tool.
+He imagines it being a database which can quote you across companies as a one-stop-shop kind of thing.
+But no state has stepped up to tackle that task yet!

 3. Compare Your Quotes

 Once you get the quotes back, it’s time to compare them.
 Each quote should be based on the same amount of coverage so you can do an apples-to-apples comparison.